 She calls it home.
 Because it is.

-Would I trust my own business with my own mother if I didn’t believe in it completely?
+I trust my own business with my own mother’s care because I believe in it completely.

 Ted: “My Mom Loved Living in Her Home at Cinco Ranch”